Omnifinity/OpenVR-Tracking-Example/README.md

 If you supply the parameter "--showonlydeviceid <number>" you can choose to show data/events for a specific device.
 E.g. "--showonlydeviceid 0" would show only data for the HMD.

+There are two manifest files inside the Binary folder.

 ##  How do I compile it?
 1. Make sure that you point your includes and library bin folder to where you have openvr installed on your machine.
 2. Make sure you've got the openvr_api.dll in the same folder as the built example

 ##  How do I use it?
+1. Edit the source code to point to where your manifest file is, search for SetActionManifestPath() inside Lighthousetracking.cpp.
-1. Start up Steam VR
+2. Start up Steam VR
-2. Compile and start the example - it launches as a background application
+3. Compile and start the example - it launches as a background application

 ##  Troubleshooting: